doananhtingithub40102/first-react-app/README.md

 - Working with APIs to retrieve weather data from a third-party service (Open Weather Map) and incorporate it into your app.

-- Displaying the current weather for the city, including the temperature, humidity, and a description of the weather.
+- Displaying the current weather for the city, including the temperature (Kevin), humidity, and a description of the weather.

-- Displaying a 5-day forecast for the city, including the temperature, humidity, and a description of the weather for each day.
+- Displaying a 5-day forecast for the city, including the temperature (Kevin), humidity, and a description of the weather for each day.

 ## Available Scripts